Most model railroaders never think about insurance. This report will help

 What

-are the components (e.g., motive power, rolling stock, structures,
+the components (e.g., motive power, rolling stock,

-scenery, benchwork, scenery, structures, wiring, track, power and
+scenery, benchwork, scenery, structures, wiring, track,

 control electronics), of the railroad worth?

-What is your subjective assessment of the risk?
+is your subjective assessment of the risk?

-Are you going to include repair labor in the insurance?
+you going to include repair labor in the insurance?

-This report presents advice on disposal of a model railroad for model
+This report presents advice on disposal of a model railroad for

 railroaders who wish to dispose of their model railroad assets.
 This